Esri/calcite-ui-icons/README.md

 **Note**: It is not recommended to import the entire library of icons.
 This will have negative performance implications.
 Use the technique above to select only the icons your users actually need to download.

+### TypeScript

+Types are also available for projects leveraging TypeScript. `CalciteIconPath` describes all exported icons (both single and multipath) while `CalciteMultiPathEntry` describes multipath icons.

 ### JSON Format

 All icons are also provided as part of a JSON file.
 If you installed via npm, you can import the full icon data set using the following: